datasektionen/spam/README.md

     provide your own HTML.

 - `attachments[]`: Attachments to include in the email.
 A maximum of 5 files can be attached.
-This can only be used when using `multipart/form-data` content type.
+You can upload files directly when using `multipart/form-data` content type.
 The files should be sent as a list of files with the key `attachments[]`.

+  You can also send already encoded files via JSON.
+  An attachment sent via JSON needs the keys `originalname`, `buffer` (the file contents), and `mimetype`.
+You can also supply the `encoding` parameter.

 An example of a valid JSON request: